 Protein is the single most important nutrient to a bodybuilder.
 It is extremely important that you take in some complete protein every time you have a meal.
-You will need to be on a high protein; reasonably high calorie diet and using a combined high quality protein supplement in order to gain muscle mass.
+You will need to be on a high protein; reasonably high-calorie diet.
+You should be using a high-quality protein supplement to gain muscle mass.
 Here is an example of a meal high in milk and egg content, and moderately high in complex carbohydrates:

 Your diet is the one thing that will decide how big you’ll get.
 Odds are you haven’t been eating adequately if you haven’t been gaining.
 Consumption of as many quality calories as possible is the goal.
 Stretch all these calories out over 5-6 meals per day, 3 hours apart.
 The key here is food, not supplements.
 Keep in mind that to build muscle you want to take in more calories than you burn off.
 You have to do this EVERY DAY, because growth processes demand a lot of calories.

 Should you leave home without breakfast?
 The answer is an emphatic no. While you’re asleep your metabolism becomes sluggish.
 Glycogen is the energy you use for your daily tasks and when you exercise, and it’s stored in your liver and muscles.
 Your body feeds on liver glycogen when you’re asleep, and by morning your stores are maxed out and your body is in a catabolic state (eating muscle).
 Breakfast reverses this deficit.